 The above map gives a family tree of the largest railroads which have made up BNSF Railway.
 More information about each can be found in the below links:

-To learn more about the BNSF Railway please click here to visit their official website.
 For more reading on the BNSF Railway consider the book Burlington Northern Santa Fe Railway

 from author Brian Solomon.
 Given excellent reviews since it debuted in